Ahmad-ayoub/expense-tracker-React/README.md

 https://user-images.githubusercontent.com/107888495/235596599-77b80d92-276d-41a7-aa58-369ff159f910.mp4

-This app marks my fourth JavaScript project to date, with a focus on React.
+This app is my very first React based project.

+#Key features

+##Modular structure with reusable components
-React components: The app is built using a modular structure, consisting of various functional components for handling different aspects of the application, such as input fields, buttons, and the expense table.
-Each component is reusable and can be easily integrated into the app to improve maintainability and readability.
+*Functional components handle different aspects, such as input fields, buttons, and the expense table *Improves maintainability and readability

-React hooks: The useState hook is employed for efficient state management within functional components.
-By using useState, the app can easily track the state of user inputs, expenses, and table updates.
-This makes it easier to manage state changes and trigger updates in response to user actions.
+##useState hook for efficient state management
+*Tracks the state of user inputs, expenses, and table updates *Simplifies state changes and triggers updates based on user actions

+##CSS styling for visual design
-CSS styling: The app's visual design is managed by CSS, encompassing styles for layout, colors, and fonts.
-The table container and other components feature relevant classes that define their display, alignment, background color, width, and positioning.
+*Styles for layout, colors, and fonts
+*Table container and components feature relevant classes for display, alignment, and positioning

+##React functionality for user interactions
-React functionality: The app leverages React to manage user interactions, such as adding expenses to the table and processing input data.
-It employs the virtual DOM to create, update, and display expense information based on user input.
+*Manages adding expenses to the table and processing input data *Employs the virtual DOM to create, update, and display expense information based on user input

-In addition to React and CSS, this Expense Tracker app also utilizes the Bootstrap framework for a responsive and modern design.
-Bootstrap's pre-built components and grid system make it easy to create a consistent and aesthetically pleasing layout across various devices.
-By integrating Bootstrap, the app ensures a seamless user experience with enhanced UI components, ensuring optimal functionality and a polished appearance.
+##Bootstrap framework for responsive design
+*Pre-built components and grid system ensure consistent and aesthetically pleasing layout across devices *Seamless user experience with enhanced UI components for optimal functionality and appearance

-The app's core functionality revolves around obtaining user inputs, storing them in state using useState, and dynamically generating table rows to showcase the added expenses in a well-ordered manner.
-The code comprises a combination of state hooks and functions that handle data extraction, table updates, and other crucial tasks.

 ##Author
 Ahmad Ayoub - FullStack Developer - [My LinkedIn](https://www.linkedin.com/in/ahmad-ayoub/)